With Chris Petersen as coach, UW can expect continued success

-While you should still embrace this playoff run if you’re a Husky fan, you can probably expect to see others ones down the road.
+While you should still embrace this playoff run if you’re a Husky fan, you can probably expect to see other ones down the road.

 Some like four teams, others want eight teams, a few have even called for 16.
 The college football playoff system can’t exist without controversy, and that will remain true amid any adjustments.